Build a Predator-Proof Chicken Coop: A Complete Guide

 Think of your coop as a system where every component works together.
 A strong foundation is useless if the windows are flimsy, and a sturdy door won't do much good with a simple latch a raccoon can outsmart.
 By focusing on these five essential areas, you can build a coop that is both beautiful and incredibly secure.
 Whether you’re building from scratch or looking to upgrade your current setup, these are the non-negotiable features every chicken keeper needs.

-Secure Your Foundation and Floor
+Start with a Secure Foundation and Floor

 Predators are resourceful, and many will try to dig their way into a coop from below.
 A solid foundation and floor are your first line of defense against animals like foxes, raccoons, and weasels.
 If your coop is on the ground, you need to prevent digging.
 An effective method is to bury hardware cloth at least a foot deep around the entire perimeter.
 This creates an underground barrier that stops predators in their tracks.
 For coops with raised floors, ensure there are no gaps or weak spots where a small predator could squeeze through.
 A well-built, solid floor not only keeps predators out but also makes cleaning much easier.